AmlanDwivedy/MiTV_HDMI_CEC_Fic/README.md

 # MiTV HDMI CEC Fix

 This is a fix for my Mi TV.
-When I connect my soundbar to the tv its not automatically not getting connected to HDMI ARC because of some platform issue.
+When I connect my soundbar to the tv via HDMI ARC its not automatically not getting connected to Audio source because of some platform issue.
 Thats why I fixed the issue, without waiting for Mi to fix it.